sandrobl/event-driven-healthcare/README.md

 | patient checkin      | [Patient Checkin README](/patient-checkin/README.md)        |
 | patient guidance webapp           | [Patient Guidance WebApp README](/patient-guidance-webapp/README.md)                 |

+It is possible to set the Insulin Calculator REST into slow mode, so it will be unreachable.
+To do that start the service and then enter S into the console so "slow" mode will be activated.

 ## Scenarios